Donna Vine, PhD

 AFNS 552 - Nutrition in the Prevention of Chronic Human Diseases

 A lecture and reading course for graduate students to review current research and the scientific basis of nutrition intervention in the prevention and treatment of chronic human disease.
 Translation of research findings to nutrition recommendations in topical areas including global health and food supply, obesity, cardiovascular disease, polycystic ovary syndrome and behavior-cognitive disorders.
 Not to be taken if credit received for NUTR 452.
-Prerequisite: consent of instructor. *6 PHYSL recommended.
+Prerequisite: consent of instructor.
+6 units in PHYSL recommended.

 NU FS 305 - Introduction to the Principles of Nutrition